Board of Directors

 Director of Real Estate Development

-I joined TND in spring 2015, after spending five years as a Senior Project Manager at Metro West Collaborative Development.
-Prior to that, I spent five years developing affordable housing at WATCH CDC.
-A graduate of Brandeis University, I’m passionate about creating high-quality, healthy, safe and affordable homes as a way to strengthen communities and provide individuals and families the stability needed to take advantage of other opportunities.
-I’m excited to be part of an organization that takes a comprehensive approach to community building by combining high-quality real estate development with community engagement and asset development.
+Steve joined TND in the spring of 2015, after spending five years as a Senior Project Manager at Metro West Collaborative Development.
+Prior to that, he spent five years developing affordable housing at WATCH CDC.
+A graduate of Brandeis University, he is passionate about creating high-quality, healthy, safe and affordable homes as a way to strengthen communities and provide individuals and families the stability needed to take advantage of other opportunities.
+When not thinking about how to make a house a home, Steve enjoys running, writing and spending time with his wife, two children and dog.

 CONNECT and Financial Capabilities

-Stefanie has over ten years of experience in program design, program implementation, policy analysis, research, and advocacy for public and nonprofit organizations, primarily in the areas of housing, transportation, sustainable economic development, and disaster recovery.
-She worked for a DC-area consulting firm for close to eight years before joining a Chicago think tank in 2010.
+Stefanie has 15 years of experience in program design, program implementation, policy analysis, research, and advocacy for public and nonprofit organizations, primarily in the areas of housing, transportation, sustainable economic development, and disaster recovery.
+She worked for a DC-area consulting firm for eight years before joining a Chicago think tank in 2010.
 Prior to assuming leadership of the CONNECT Program in Summer 2015, Stefanie served as its Program Evaluation Manager.
-She holds a Masters Degree in Public Affairs and Urban and Regional Planning from the Woodrow Wilson School and a B.S. in Economics., and recently became the mother of twin boys.
+She holds a Masters Degree in Public Affairs and Urban and Regional Planning from the Woodrow Wilson School and a B.S. in Economics.
+Stefanie is the mother of twin boys, and is an avid bicyclist.

 Lead Financial Coach

-I consider myself a “citizen of the world” having lived in France, Germany, London, Kenya and the US, so I immediately felt at home working at CONNECT where there are so many staff and clients from different cultures and nationalities.
-I strive to live by my missionary grandparents’ motto: “to make a positive difference in the world and have fun doing it”.
-My formal education includes a B.A. from Barnard College (majoring in Education and German) as well as an M.S. in School Psychology from City College Graduate School of Education, and finally a Psy.D.
+Ann consider herself a “citizen of the world” having lived in France, Germany, London, Kenya and the US, so she immediately felt at home working at CONNECT where there are so many staff and clients from different cultures and nationalities.
+She strives to live by the motto of her missionary grandparents: “to make a positive difference in the world and have fun doing it”.
+Her formal education includes a B.A. from Barnard College (majoring in Education and German) as well as an M.S. in School Psychology from City College Graduate School of Education, and finally a Psy.D.
 (Doctorate in Psychology) from Rutgers University.
-I am passionate about social and political justice, working in whatever way I can to level the playing field for all, particularly those who face barriers due to lack of money or education, language barriers or immigration status.
-I believe that we are all travelers on life’s journey, and are called to help each other along the way.
-I am thrilled to be part of an organization that is doing all it can to bring economic stability to all who come through its doors.

-Originally from the Azores, I came to Boston to study Computer Science and earned a Masters degree in Computer Science from Boston University and Bachelor’s from Northeastern University.
-After working as a Systems Analyst and Programmer at MIT, I transitioned to the Learning and Performance field.
-I worked at the YWCA Malden to develop the financial empowerment initiative and provide micro enterprise technical support, and joined CONNECT as a Financial Coach in 2012.
-I’m passionate about interdisciplinary work to prevent homelessness and advance the economic capacity of immigrant families who are caught in difficult economic conditions.
-I’m a strong believer in the power of emerging technologies and social innovation to produce solutions to systemic economic problems.
+Originally from the Azores, Laura Lucas came to Boston to study; she earned a Bachelor’s from Northeastern University and a Masters degree in Computer Science from Boston University.
+After working as a Systems Analyst and Programmer, she transitioned to the Learning and Performance field, and developed a financial empowerment program in Malden.
+She is currently a Senior Financial Coach at CONNECT who is passionate about interdisciplinary work to advance the economic capacity of immigrant families.
+Laura utilizes behavioral economics, emerging technologies and social innovation to produce solutions to systemic economic problems.

-Chelsea has been my hometown since I arrived from Honduras in 1979.
-My passion for community involvement and civic participation began in 1988, when I helped form Centro Latino for the Hispanic community here in Chelsea, and where I served as a Board member for three years.
-I was also an active volunteer at The Chelsea Collaborative for three years, before being hired there as a Community Organizer.
-Simultaneously, I helped create ROCA’s Teen Pregnancy Prevention Program for at-risk adolescents.
-My 25 years of work experience have been focused primarily on community organizing efforts and civic community engagement.
-I was a Program Manager at HarborCOV Emergency Shelter for almost 10 years.
-In 2005, I was elected to the Chelsea School Committee and am leaving this year after my 10-year tenure.
-I joined TND/CONNECT in December 2014 after completing the six-month Leadership Fellows program with TND’s Community Engagement Team.
-One recent personal success this past June was my graduating from Cambridge College with a Bachelor’s in Human Services.
-I am very proud of my many accomplishments and contributions to my community and hometown, Chelsea, which in turn have helped me grow both personally and professionally.
+Chelsea has been her hometown since she arrived from Honduras in 1979.
+Her passion for community involvement and civic participation began in 1988, when she helped form Centro Latino for the Hispanic community here in Chelsea, and where she served as a Board member for three years.
+She was also an active volunteer at The Chelsea Collaborative for three years, before being hired there as a Community Organizer.
+Simultaneously, she helped create ROCA’s Teen Pregnancy Prevention Program for at-risk adolescents.
+Her 25 years of work experience have been focused primarily on community organizing efforts and civic community engagement.
+She was a Program Manager at HarborCOV Emergency Shelter for almost 10 years.
+In 2005, she was elected to the Chelsea School Committee and am leaving this year after her 10-year tenure.
+She joined TND/CONNECT in December 2014 after completing the six-month Leadership Fellows program with TND’s Community Engagement Team.
+One recent personal success this past June was her graduating from Cambridge College with a Bachelor’s in Human Services.
+She was very proud of my many accomplishments and contributions to my community and hometown, Chelsea, which in turn have helped me grow both personally and professionally.

-Melissa Walsh has been the Director of Community Engagement at The Neighborhood Developers since 2012, and in 2014 Melissa assumed a second leadership role as the Director of Chelsea Thrives, Chelsea’s Working Cities Challenge Initiative.
-In her role, Melissa is responsible for stewarding community engagement activities, neighborhood planning, neighborhood revitalization projects, and cross-sector collaborations in Chelsea and Revere.
-Her team has increased from one to five staff, and the breadth of activities under her purview has grown substantially, including the management of two extensive community action planning processes with municipalities, businesses, community agencies and residents; and the management of the Chelsea Thrives initiative now focused on alleviating crime and increasing community safety, a key quality of life driver in Chelsea’s Shurtleff-Bellingham neighborhood.
-Melissa has a Masters in Community Development from Clark University.
-Prior to joining TND, she had been the Director of Community Development at the Greater Providence YMCA, where she led community health improvement efforts and youth development programs in Rhode Island.
+Prior to taking on the position of Director of Community Engagement and Collective Impact for The Neighborhood Developers, Vicente was the Director of Community Engagement for a human services agency in Central MA.
+Throughout his career Vicente has focused on addressing social justice concerns at the community level through health equity, building community capacity, and leadership development through compassionate strategic actions.
+In his current role, Vicente is responsible for stewarding community engagement activities, neighborhood planning, neighborhood revitalization projects, and cross-sector collaborations in Chelsea and Revere.
+His team of three and the breadth of activities under his purview include the management of extensive community action planning processes with municipalities, businesses, community agencies and residents; and the management of the Chelsea Thrives initiative, a Collective Impact model, now focused on alleviating crime and increasing community safety, a key quality of life driver in Chelsea.
+Vicente has a Masters in Community Economic Development from Southern New Hampshire University and is a certified Prevention Specialist.

 José Agustin Iraheta Zaldaña

-I have lived in Chelsea since 2004 and joined TND in 2014.
-After graduating from Chelsea High, I attended Hamilton College and earned a Bachelor’s degree in Hispanic Studies.
-During my time at Hamilton, I taught Basic English skills to refugees from Vietnam, Russia, Bosnia, Somalia, Burma, and Nepal.
-After graduating from college I learned about TND and it’s programs to support our community.
-As a CONNECT client, I got more involved in the community and became the coordinator at a local food pantry.
-I then signed up as a facilitator for neighborhood meetings and then went on to serve as an interpreter, before beginning my current role in community engagement.
-I have chosen to make Chelsea my home, and I am blessed to know my work is to ensure that my community thrives.
-I love my neighborhood, and I want to work with you and others to make it a great place to live in.
+Jose lived in Chelsea since 2004 and joined TND in 2014.
+After graduating from Chelsea High, her attended Hamilton College and earned a Bachelor’s degree in Hispanic Studies.
+During his time at Hamilton, he taught Basic English skills to refugees from Vietnam, Russia, Bosnia, Somalia, Burma, and Nepal.
+After graduating from college he learned about TND and it’s programs to support our community.
+As a CONNECT client, he got more involved in the community and became the coordinator at a local food pantry.
+He then signed up as a facilitator for neighborhood meetings and then went on to serve as an interpreter, before beginning his current role in community engagement.
+He chose to make Chelsea his home, and he feels blessed to know his work is to ensure that my community thrives.
+He loves his neighborhood, and he wants to work with you and others to make it a great place to live in.

 Senior Community Engagement Manager